FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 You can go to the [SparkFun GitHub Page](https://github.com/sparkfun/Qwiic_VL53L1X_Py) to learn more about the sensor and see other examples!

-### Part C - Physical considerations for sensing
-### and Part D - Physical considerations for displaying information and housing parts
+### Part C - Physical considerations for sensing, and Part D - Physical considerations for displaying information and housing parts

 Usually, sensors need to positioned in specific locations or orientations to make them useful for their application.
 Now that you've tried a bunch of the sensors, pick one that you would like to use, and an application where you use the output of that sensor for an interaction.
 For example, you can use a distance sensor to measure someone's height if you position it overhead and get them to stand under it.